Dog Sign Langauge: Top 10 Hand Signals for Dogs

 Teaching hand signals further solidifies the canine/human bond and takes your communication skills to a whole new level with your pet.

-Whether you are training a new puppy or just giving your old dog a refresher course, hand signals are a great way to teach your dog quicker, and broaden their skills.
+Whether you are training a new puppy or just giving your old dog a refresher course, hand signals are a great way to teach your dog quicker and broaden their skills.

-Benefits of Dog Sign Langauge
+Benefits of Dog Sign Language

 One study found that dogs learn how to effectively respond to voice commands with an impressive 82% accuracy, but they respond to dog sign language commands 99% of the time.